GatineauLaurent/coursera/README.md

-# Grayscale 24b/32b image conversion using NVIDIA NPP with CUDA
+# Multi-GPU Grayscale 24b/32b image conversion using NVIDIA NPP with CUDA

 ## Overview

 This project is submission for the assignement of the coursera's module CUDA at Scale for the Enterprise (Independent Project).

 The program will perform grayscale conversion on list of 24b or 32b images.
 Output images will be in same file format as input image, using same encoding format (24b or 32b per pixel).
+If multiple GPU are available then they will be automatically used (each GPU will process part of the input files).

 Why not converting directly to 8b grayscale image?
 - goal of assignement is to use NVIDIA NPP functions...